tikv/migration/br/README.md

 Restore Raw <---------/...............................................> 17.12%.
 ```

+### Data Verification of Backup&Restore

-TiKV-BR can do checksum between TiKV cluster and backup files after restoration finish with the config  `--checksum=true`.
+TiKV-BR can do checksum between TiKV cluster and backup files after backup or restoration finish with the config `--checksum=true`.
+Checksum is using the [checksum](https://github.com/tikv/client-go/blob/ffaaf7131a8df6ab4e858bf27e39cd7445cf7929/rawkv/rawkv.go#L584) interface in tikv [client-go](https://github.com/tikv/client-go), which send checksum request to all TiKV regions to calculate the checksum of all **VALID** data.
+Then compare to the checksum value of backup files which is calculated during backup process.

-*Note: Please make sure no data is changed or `TTL` expired in `TiKV` cluster during backup&restore.*
+In some scenario, data is stored in TiKV with [TTL](https://docs.pingcap.com/zh/tidb/stable/tikv-configuration-file#enable-ttl).
+If data is expired during backup&restore, the persisted checksum in backup files is different from the checksum of TiKV cluster.
+So checksum should not enabled in this scenario.
+User can perform a full comparison for all existing non-expired data between backup cluster and restore cluster with [scan](https://github.com/tikv/client-go/blob/ffaaf7131a8df6ab4e858bf27e39cd7445cf7929/rawkv/rawkv.go#L492) interface in [client-go](https://github.com/tikv/client-go).

 ## Contributing